Mickey poster

 The First Threshold at 18 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Mickey arrives at her wealthy aunt and uncle's mansion in the city, entering a world completely foreign to her nature and values., moving from reaction to action.

 The Collapse moment at 53 minutes (75% through) represents the emotional nadir.
-Here, Mickey is falsely accused of theft and faces complete social ruin; she loses everything and is cast out, hitting her lowest emotional point., demonstrates the protagonist at their lowest point.
+Here, Mickey is falsely accused of theft and faces complete social ruin; she loses everything and is cast out, hitting her lowest emotional point., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 57 minutes initiates the final act resolution at 80% of the runtime.
 The truth about the false accusations comes to light, or Mickey finds inner strength to fight back, combining her mountain spirit with what she's learned., demonstrating the transformation achieved throughout the journey.